 For this reason, it’s important to get the first run out of the way.

-Record your first podcast: Software & Room Setup
+How to Record a Podcast Episode: Podcast Recording Software & Room Setup

 I use Adobe Audition as part of Adobe Creative Cloud.
 I’m a huge fan of Creative Cloud and highly recommend it.